ClementNerma/Rave/docs/books/hybrid.md

 ### Static templates

-When inheriting from a class, the child class must have the exact same number of templates, in order to use all of its parent's ones.
+When inheriting from a class, the child class must have _at least_ the same number of templates, in order to use all of its parent's ones (we can though add additional templates in a child class).
 But, sometimes we don't want to let the user choose and prefer to force a specific class instead.
 Here is how it goes:

 ```sn
 class Mother<K, V> { /* ... */ }